 Impact: Ujjivan’s impact stems from its broad reach across India’s geography and economic spectrum.
 With small-scale entrepreneurs often living outside of large cities, Ujjivan’s branch offices provide easy access for growth microfinance.
 Loan officers can visit borrowers in person and with mobile technology perform initial loan consultations.

-And also in Bihar, Nandakisur Prashad used to earn just a few dollars a day selling textiles door to door.
-But with an Ujjivan loan of only $150 was able to purchase vastly more inventory and rent a market stall, allowing for a tenfold income increase.
+Nandakisur Prashad of Bihar used to earn just a few dollars a day selling textiles door to door.
+But with an Ujjivan loan of only $150, he was able to purchase vastly more inventory and rent a market stall, allowing for a tenfold income increase.
 Nandakisur went on to purchase a home using Ujjivan financing and now enjoys a steady income from the textile shop.

 Small amounts of capital are often the only obstacle between subsistence work in agriculture, retail, or service industries and thriving small businesses that offer stable and healthy incomes for families to boost their livelihood.
 With OPIC support, Ujjivan is offering this crucial capital to promising entrepreneurs, sparking inclusive economic growth across India.